-The teacher training has a form of the concurrent model (the academic and professional educational study is combined) as well as the consecutive model (the graduates of the academic fields fulfil their educational qualification in Bachelor's study or in the further education).
+Teacher training can have a concurrent form (academic and professional educational study is combined) or a consecutive one (graduates of the academic fields fulfil their educational qualification in Bachelor's study or in further education).

 These are responsible for the initial training of teachers.
 External responsibility for the quality of education lies with the Accreditation Commission (see 2.7.1.2.) and (9.4.2.2.).